saiduriad/python-automation-scripts/find-missing-modules-from-directory/README.md

 * Exports the missing modules to a new CSV.
 * Exports the found modules to a new CSV.
 * Prints colorful logs and helpful suggestions.
 Yes, it’s dramatic.

 ---

-## 📁 Output

-* The **missing modules CSV** will include only the rows from your original CSV where the `Technical Name` doesn't exist as a directory in your addons folder.
-* The **found modules CSV** will include modules that were found in the directories, along with the directories they were located in.

----